 Can I get living expenses and other financial help?

 The answer is generally yes, but it depends on the expenses and the states involved.
 Every state has different laws regulating the payment of money to a birth mother, so there are 50 different laws and 50 different ways it is handled.
 What monies you can receive are controlled by the laws of your state of residence or the state where you end your parental rights.
 In general, all medical and legal expenses are always covered and lost wages, living costs, and miscellaneous costs may be covered depending on the state law.
-A licensed adoption agency can help make sure that you get all the financial help, support and other assistance that you need and the law allows.
+A /place-child-adoption/ can help make sure that you get all the financial help, support and other assistance that you need and the law allows.

 What are the advantages of using an adoption agency versus a private adoption?

 An child adoption agency gives the birth mother and birth father more protection and more options than a private child adoption.
 A private child adoption is risky and private adoptions have even been declared illegal in some states.

 What is the best way to select an adoption agency?